ok2awk/src/docs/rules.md

 ```

 Note that the pathnames shown above can be changed in the `ok.rc` file.
-Note also that when AWK is called, it needs to be told about where to find the `*.awk` files.
+Note also that when AWK is called, it needs to be told about where to
-So when the `ok` took runs code, it uses the following syntax
+find the `*.awk` files.
+So when the `ok` took runs code, it uses the
-(and `$Awk` is something set up by the `ok` tool:
+following syntax (and `$Awk` and `$Tmp` are set from `ok.rc`):

 ```
 AWKPATH="$Awk:$AWKPATH" gawk          \
-     --dump-variables=$Tmp/awkvars.out \# used later, for debugging
-     --profile=$Tmp/awkprof.out         \# used later, for debugging
+     --dump-variables=$Tmp/awkvars.out \
+     --profile=$Tmp/awkprof.out         \
      -f $1.awk
 ```

+In the above, the `--dump-variables` and `--profile` flags are debugging
+tools, explained below.

 # Rule: Write Unit Tests

 For every `xx.ok` file, I create a `xx1.ok` unit test file.
+The
+number ``1'' denotes test priority and the `ok` tool can be used
+to call just the tests with a particular priority.
+My tests are usually
+priority ``1'' but, if they are really slow to run, I give them a lower priority.

-The header of that test file
+The header of a  test file contains:
-contains:

       @include "xx" # i.e. load the code file
       @include "ok" # i.e. load the test suite functions from ok.ok

 This is followed by test functions.
-Each of these functions
+Each of these functions accepts an
-accepts an string that tells the function its own name;
+string that tells the function its own name; and prints out test results
-and prints out test results using the `is` function:
+using the `is` function:

        is(functionName, want, got)

-For example:
+For example, the following test function will print `PASSED` three
+times, since all these `gots` (in argument 2) satisfies the `wants`
+(in argument 3).

 ```
+function _ltgt(i) {
+  #is(i, want, got)
+  is(i,  1,    gt(10,8))  # is 10 >  8
+  is(i,  0,    gt(6,8))   # is  6 >  8
+}
+function _index(i) {
+  #is(i, want, got)
+  is(i,  3,    index("peanut", "an"))
+}
 ```

-The last line of that file lists the test functions to call:
+The last line of that file uses the `tests` function
+to call the above test functions.

-      BEGIN { tests("test1,test2,test3") }
+      BEGIN { tests("_ltgt,_index") }

+When this runs, it prints PASSED or FAILED next to the name of the
+test.
+The `ok` tool can run the test files then count the number of
+passes/fails.
+For example:

+     ./ok 1    # runs tests priority 1
+     ./ok 12   # runs tests priority 1 and 2
+     ./ok 123  # runs tests priority 1 and 2 and 3
+     ./ok 1234 # runs tests priority 1 and 2 and 3 and 4

 # Rule: Standardized Source Code Conventions

 Any text before the first comment is not added to the Markdown files.
-Thie means
+Thie
-my source files can contain obscure header information that won't be displayed on the web.
+means my source files can contain obscure header information that won't
+be displayed on the web.

 My source file headers contain meta-information about the code: